What treatment is available?

 - family (or systemic) therapy.

 Finding a therapist you trust

-If you experience paranoia, you might be finding it difficult to trust people.
-This means it is important to find a therapist that you feel comfortable with.
-You may also find it useful to agree with your therapist on what you will do if your paranoia worsens.
+Paranoid thoughts might make it more difficult to trust your therapist or to talk about how you feel.
+This can sometimes make therapy more difficult.
+It’s important to try to find a therapist who you feel comfortable with.
+Our information on finding a therapist might help.
+It can also help if you feel able to tell them about your concerns.
+You may also find it useful to agree with your therapist what you will do if your paranoia gets worse.
 For example, you may decide to pause sessions until you feel able to start again.

-If you have received a diagnosis of paranoid schizophrenia, or delusional or paranoid disorder, you are likely to be offered an antipsychotic drug to reduce your symptoms.
-Antipsychotics may reduce paranoid thoughts, hallucinations, incoherent speech and thinking, and confusion.
-The drugs can also control anxiety and serious agitation, make you feel less threatened, and also reduce violent, disruptive and manic behaviour.
-However, not everybody finds antipsychotics helpful, and many people experience unwanted side effects, such as problems with movement, weight and sexual function.
+If you have a diagnosis of paranoid schizophrenia or delusional disorder, you are likely to be offered an antipsychotic drug to reduce your symptoms.
+Antipsychotics may reduce paranoid thoughts or make you feel less threatened by them.

 If you have anxiety or depression, your GP may offer you antidepressants or minor tranquillisers.
 These can help you feel less worried about the thoughts and may stop them getting worse.
 See our pages on medication for more general information.